- img 3 loading...

 If you like this mod, please leave an endorsement.
 This is how mod authors measure the quality of their work.
 And leaving endorsements and comments is a good way to motivate mod authors to keep updating and maintaining a mod.

-Also screenshots and showcase videos are highly welcome.
+Also screenshots and showcase videos of your installation are highly welcome.

 Otherwise, we hope you enjoy!